brahianrosswill/ComfyUI-DGLS/README.md

 - `prefetch`: Number of layers to prefetch ahead (0-4)

 **Optional Performance Settings**:
-- `threading`: Enable background threading for better overlap
+- `threading`: Enable background threading for better overlap (May not work with all models or systems)
 - `cuda_streams`: Enable CUDA streams (requires more VRAM)
 - `batch_move`: Move multiple layers simultaneously
 - `selective_packing`: Size threshold for packed transfers (MB)